performing artscommunity theaterdigital playbillpaperless

 Is this really free for a small theater?

 Flipbooks AI lets you make and share a flipbook for free, which is perfect for a group counting every dollar.
-Skip the copy-shop bill, keep more money for sets and costumes, and create your flipbook before your next opening night.
+Skip the copy-shop bill and keep more money for sets and costumes.

 Share this article